craftingcity/The-Known-World/ORGANIZATION/Faction Turn 104W.md

 ## Reactions / Post-Main
 ## Results / Cleanup
 ### Guilds of Coalition
 > The guilds have been hard at work preparing secure border-posts throughout Alaturmen, and with the assistance of others, their goal was quickly completed.
-The Ranger's Guild is standing tall, refortified after the largest breach of the Wildland Border that any on Alaturmen had seen.
+The Ranger's Guild is standing tall, refortified after [[The Assault of the Giant Dissenters|the largest breach of the Wildland Border that any on Alaturmen had seen]].

 ### Kingdom of Prosper
-> By order of the King, his court wizard heads a project to more easily distribute magic among his people.
-As one does, she replied that it could be done.
-With a flash of inspiration, she began to have an inkling of a beginning of a practical concept.
+> The King of the great Kingdom of Prosper councils his court Wizard about a project.
+She presents to him a possibility.
+He orders her to chase it, at any cost.
+She returns to her work.

 ### Church of the White Flame
-> A large caravan of Suremantle Traders was waylaid with religious posterization and completely failed to make sales due to what the locals called a "titherraf", some combination of religious conviction and governmental decree.
+> A large caravan of Suremantle Traders was waylaid with religious posterization and completely failed to make sales due to what the locals called a "tithe-erraf", some combination of religious conviction and governmental decree.
 In any case, this caravan returned home with all they left with other than their rations, time, and dignity.

 ### Golden Claws
 > Throughout the southern regions of the Deserts of Tetrimoc, small groups of Cobalt's Thieves have been killed, a foul-play of wyvern and steel.
 It makes one wonder who possibly could have done such a thing...

 ### Knights in Red
 ### Dampguard
 ### Riphounds